 - 1.1.
 Scope. -- To establish standards for the training and regulation of pharmacy technicians and pharmacy technician trainees. - 1.2.
 Authority. -- W. Va.
 Code§§ 30-5-7 and 30-5-11a. - 1.3.
-Filing Date. -- April 26, 2019 - 1.4.
-Effective Date. -- April 26, 2019 - 1.5.
-Sunset Provision -- This rule shall terminate and have no further force or effect upon April 26, 2029.
+Filing Date. -- April 2, 2018 - 1.4.
+Effective Date. -- April 2, 2018 - 1.5.
+Sunset Date -- This legislative rule shall terminate April 2, 2028 unless renewed prior to that date.

 - 2.1.
 "Certified Pharmacy Technician" or "CPhT" means a person who holds a current certification as a nationally certified pharmacy technician granted by NHA or PTCB. - 2.2.
 "National Healthcareer Association" or "NHA" means the association which includes the ExCPT Certification Board, which develops, maintains, promotes, and administers a nationally accredited certification and recertification program for pharmacy technicians to become a CPhT, including its ExCPT Pharmacy Exam (ExCPT), which was originally established by the Institute for the Certification of Pharmacy Technicians. - 2.3 "Pharmacy Technician" means a person registered with the board to practice certain tasks related to the practice of pharmacist care in this State within the scope of practice permitted by West Virginia Code Section 30-5-12, as provided, permitted, and limited by the laws and rules governing the practice of pharmacist care. - 2.4.
-"Pharmacy Technician Certification Board" or "PTCB" means the entity established by its five governing organizations, the American Pharmacists Association, American Society of Health-System Pharmacists, Illinois Council of Health-System Pharmacists, Michigan Pharmacists Association, and National Association of Boards of Pharmacy, which develops, maintains, promotes, and administers a nationally accredited certification and recertification program for pharmacy technicians to become a CPhT, including its Pharmacy Technician Certification Exam (PTCE). - 2.5.
+"Pharmacy Technician Certification Board" or "PTCB" means the entity established by its five governing organizations, the American Pharmacists Association, American Society of Health-System Pharmacists, Illinois Council of Health-System Pharmacists, Michigan Pharmacists Association, and National Association of Boards of Pharmacy, which develops, maintains, promotes, and administers a nationally accredited certification and recertification program for pharmacy technicians to become a CPhT, including its Pharmacy Technician Certification Exam (PTCE).

+2.5.
 "Pharmacy Technician Trainee" means an individual currently engaged in a competency-based pharmacy technician education and training program which has been approved by the Board and who is performing the duties of a pharmacy technician under the direct supervision of a pharmacist.